intel-analytics/ipex-llm/docs/docs/APIdocs/layers/optim/DistriOptimizer.md

 The element in the RDD is Sample, which is actually a sequence of Tensors.
 You need to convert your data record(image, audio, text) to Tensors before you feed them into Optimizer.
-We also provides many utilities to do it.
+We also provide many utilities to do it.

 * **loss function**